 The client should ensure that all surface mounted wiring is adequately secured with non-combustible means to prevent premature collapse and cable entanglement scenarios in the event of a fire situation.

-Detailed Risk Assessment Part 2 / L - Flat Entrance Doors / L1 certification not seen; adequacy of installation not confirmed).
+Detailed Risk Assessment Part 2 / L - Flat Entrance Doors / L1

 Are the sample inspection flat entrance door or doors in good condition and appropriately fire rated?